nicofirst1/ledypi/README.md

 ```

 ### Local RPI
-If you wish to run a local test of the rapsberrypi you don't need the gui process, simply ssh into the rpi and execute the test
+If you wish to run a local test of the RaspberryPi you don't need the gui process, simply ssh into the rpi and execute the test

 ```shell script
 python src/rpi/test.py